yasuper8/angular-books-crud-lab/README.md

 2. **Allow the user to edit the book image:** allow the user to change the URL for the book image.
 3. **Add filters to organize the books index page:** add a search bar to filter the books by your search, or buttons to sort them alphabetically by author name or book title.

-### Deliverables

-When you finish work on the books app:

-* add a 3-5 sentence summary of how the training went for you to the top of the README on your master branch,
-* add a link to the class repo at the top of the README on your master branch,
-* push your changes to GitHub, and
-* and add a link to your repo on the "My Work" section of your personal website.